Pop Culture Madness!

 1836 - The city of Houston, named after former General Sam Houston, was founded by Augustus Chapman Allen and John Kirby Allen.

-1945 - Hong Kong was liberated from Japan by British Armed Forces.
+1945 – Hong Kong was liberated from Japan by the British Armed Forces.

 1963 - The Moscow to Washington hotline between the leaders of the U.S.A. and the Soviet Union went into operation.

-1967 - Thurgood Marshall was confirmed as the first African American Justice of the Supreme Court of the United States.
+1967 – Thurgood Marshall was confirmed as the first African-American Justice of the United States Supreme Court.

 1984 - The Space Shuttle Discovery took off on its maiden voyage.

-1999- Countess Vaughn left the series Moesha for her own spinoff series The Parkers with Monique.
-She was the first African-American comedienne to receive a spin-off TV show.
+1999- Countess Vaughn left the series Moesha for her own spinoff series, The Parkers with Monique.
+She was the first African-American comedian to receive a spin-off TV show.

 August 31